Skip to main content

 Module description

-This module develops further the ideas covered in Calculus 2.
-The important ideas of the Laplace transform and Fourier series will be introduced, and their applications in solving other problems in Calculus will be considered.
-Systems of differential equations will be studied, and used to model and investigate problems in the natural and social sciences.
+In this module we develop further the ideas covered in Calculus 2.
+We introduce the important ideas of the Laplace transform and Fourier series, and consider their applications in solving other problems in calculus.
+You will have the opportunity to study systems of differential equations, and use them to model and investigate problems in the natural and social sciences.

-• Models: the methods introduced in the module will be to model and interpret problems in the natural and social sciences covering some the following: mixing problems, tests for diabetes, nutrient exchange in the placenta, competing species, predator-prey models, the Lotka-Volretta equations, the transfer of heat, the arms race and combat, finance and economics.
+• Models: mixing problems, tests for diabetes, nutrient exchange in the placenta, competing species, predator-prey models, the Lotka-Volretta equations, the transfer of heat, the arms race and combat, finance and economics

 Learning objectives

-• awareness of the use of mathematics and/or statistics to model problems in the natural and social sciences, and the ability to formulate such problems using appropriate notation
+• show awareness of the use of mathematics and/or statistics to model problems in the natural and social sciences, and formulate such problems using appropriate notation

-• an understanding of the importance of assumptions and an awareness of where they are used and the possible consequences of their violation
+• understand the importance of assumptions and show awareness of where they are used and the possible consequences of their violation

-• knowledge and understanding of a range of modelling techniques, their conditions and limitations, and the need to validate and revise models
+• understand a range of modelling techniques, their conditions and limitations, and the need to validate and revise models

-• a deeper knowledge of particular areas of mathematics
+• show a deeper knowledge of particular areas of mathematics

-• the ability to use a modern mathematical and/or statistical computer package with a programming facility, together with knowledge of other suitable packages.
+• use a modern mathematical and/or statistical computer package with a programming facility, and show knowledge of other suitable packages.